top of page

-Mental Training (in my opinion) is the most important kind of training when it comes to athletics.
-The sad thing is that mental training is also the most ignored aspect of training.
-This is especially true at the high school level where athletes need it the most due to their overall inexperience and lesser knowledge of the jumps.
-The information below is not only for the jumps, but can be used in everyday life and be tailored to fit almost any situation.
+Mental conditioning (in my opinion) is one of the most important kinds of training when it comes to athletics.
+The sad thing is that mental conditioning is undoubtedly the most ignored aspect of training (especially at the high school level).
+The information below is not only for the jumpers but can be used in everyday life and be tailored to fit almost any situation.

 The brain is the driving force behind all we do.
 If the brain truly understands something, why do we need to pound our bodies in training to see results?
-One of the first things I do is instruct athletes to start watching as much video as possible to help them visually understand what must happen in a long and/or triple jump.
-I do this by directing them to my YouTube channel, and share videos I've broken down with them so they can both see and hear an in-depth look at the jumps.
-The gains I've seen (time and time again) from an athlete simply spending a small portion of their night watching videos is truly amazing.
-If you are a coach, I highly recommend rethinking your approaches to training to include more mental/visual work so that kids can stay both healthy and motivated as the season progresses.
+One of the first things I do is instruct athletes to start watching as much video as possible to help them visually understand what must happen in their chosen event(s).
+I do this by directing them to my YouTube channel and sharing videos I've broken down with them so they can both see and hear an in-depth look at their jumps.
+The gains I've seen (time and time again) from athletes dedicating a small portion of their night watching videos are truly amazing.
+If you're a coach, I highly recommend rethinking your approaches to training to include more mental/visual work so that kids can stay both healthy and motivated as the season progresses.

-For years I have seen kids attend the state meet for the first time and become completely overwhelmed by the 20,000+ fans and the enormity of the meet.
-Below you will find two different resources that I've used to help my athletes mentally prepare for "the craziness" that is the State Meet in here Wisconsin.
-The first one is a 360 degree video of our state meet so they can see the mass number of spectators, see the track, and hear some of the familiar sounds we hear year after year.
-The second is a video I created for one of my 2018 state jumpers that I personalized to meet her needs heading into the meet and she had a fantastic day!
+I've included two resources that I've created to help my athletes mentally prepare for "the craziness" that is the State Meet in here Wisconsin.
+The first one is a 360-degree video of our state meet so they can see the mass number of spectators, see the track, and hear some of the familiar sounds we hear year after year.
+The second is a video I created for one of my state competitors from the 2018 state meet.
+I personalized to meet her needs heading into the meet and she had a fantastic day!